im-n1/eagle/README.rst

-    ~ eagle -a "make yo bed" tomorrow  # Adds a todo task for tomorrow ~ eagle -a "make yo bed" 1d  # Adds todo for each day ~ eagle -a "make yo sis bed" @20/1/2050  # Adds todo on 20th January 2050 ~ eagle -a "make yo sis bed" +5  # Adds todo on 5th day from today ~ eagle -a "make yo dog bed" # Adds todo without specific deadline or recurring ~ eagle -a "make yo dog bed ... someday" @20/1/2050 dog # Adds todo on 20th January 2050 to the "dog" group
+    ~ eagle -a "make yo bed" tomorrow  # Adds a todo task for tomorrow ~ eagle -a "make yo bed" 1d  # Adds todo for each day ~ eagle -a "make yo sis bed" @20/1/2050  # Adds todo on 20th January 2050 ~ eagle -a "make yo sis bed" @20/1  # Adds todo on 20th January this year ~ eagle -a "make yo sis bed" +5  # Adds todo on 5th day from today ~ eagle -a "make yo dog bed" # Adds todo without specific deadline or recurring ~ eagle -a "make yo dog bed ... someday" @20/1/2050 dog # Adds todo on 20th January 2050 to the "dog" group